-In person at the Cash Office (AH144) during regular office hours: 9:00 a.m. to 3:30 p.m., Monday to Friday.
+In person at the Cash Office (AH144) during regular office hours: 9:00 a.m. to 3:30 p.m., Monday to Friday b.
+Deadlines for Fee Payments

 Payments can be made by cheque, Interac Direct Payment banking cards.
 The Cash Office does not accept credit cards.